arnavsm/sketch-warp/README.md

-# dense-sketch
+# sketch-warp
-photo-sketch dense correspondence model implemented in pytorch
+self-supervised learning for dense correspondences between photos and sketches, enabling image warping onto sketches, all in pytorch